Identify Anatomical Short Leg

 The anatomical short leg identified in the two examples above is common, but the severity and compensatory changes vary greatly.
 If the difference is relatively slight (3/8" or less), an internal lift works well.
 I do not like using a heel lift to correct femur head height in ideal neutral only.
 I apply a full-length lift, so the entire foot is elevated in a standard position when walking, running, etc. A greater than 3/8" difference from right to left is worth changing the shoe's sole.
 A cobbler or pedorthist (not a pediatrist) is my preferred local choice.

-Educate your patients about back pain treatment options with Dr. Jerome's Digital Marketing Slides.
-Slides are customized with your practice information.
+Educate your patients about back pain treatment options with Dr. Jerome's Chiropractic Social Media Posts.
+Posts are customized with your practice information.

 The more athletic the person's needs are, the more significant the art of shoe correction.
 The patient education using the above x-rays is invaluable.
 It amazes me how prevalent the anatomical short leg is (day-to-day real life and research) and how many patients have never had it identified, explained, let alone a method of correction in a care program.
 The anatomical short leg should be identified on the first visit, and you become an instant difference-maker.
 You become a doctor hero of sorts through the patient's eyes is no small exaggeration when these commonly missed priorities are corrected.